 The criticism has included the fact that convicted criminals could not be deported because it is considered to restrict their rights to, for example, meet relatives.

-For the Swedish part, Minister of Justice Gunnar Strömmer (M) is attending Wednesday's meeting in Strasbourg.
+For the Swedish part, Minister of Justice Gunnar Strömmer (M) was present at Wednesday's meeting in Strasbourg.

-We do not go in and decide how to assess individual cases, but it is very legitimate for member states to follow how case law develops and if they see that there is a need for change, they use the tools available to influence it, Strömmer told TT and SR Ekot on Tuesday.
+We do not go in and decide how to assess individual cases, but it is very legitimate for member states to follow how case law develops and, if they see that there is a need for change, to use the tools available to influence it, Strömmer told TT and SR Ekot on Tuesday.

 Want to change interpretation